Planning Projects On The Homestead

 Next, you will want to cross-check things with your calendar.

-The purpose of this step is to consider what months are routinely busy or stressful on your homestead so you can ensure this project list is a tool and not a frustration.
+The purpose of this step is to consider what months are routinely busy or tend to be stressful on your homestead so you can ensure your new project list is a tool and not a frustration.

 Step #8.
 What’s this going to cost us?

-When you have your months completed and finalized it’s time to move on to the money.
+When you have your months completed and you finalized each list, it’s time to move on to the money.

 This is the part that I am most excited to share with you because it will turn this list into a full plan that you can follow along with.